15 Costco Foods That Make Meal Prep Easy

 "The Della Quick-Cooking Brown Rice is a huge time saver when prepping meals.
 Unlike regular brown rice—which typically cooks in 45 minutes—this rice cooks in about 20 minutes.
 This rice is able to cook so quickly because the bran is scratched and partially removed during the milling process so that water can penetrate the grain more quickly.
 This rice freezes well for meal prep and is excellent with vegetable stir-fry and curry dishes.
 Buying it in bulk at Costco saves money and this rice stores well if kept in a cool, dry place."

-"I go to Costco every single week to get this chicken (I buy at least 2 at a time) because not only are they the best buy for under $5.00, but the seasoning they use and the taste can't be beaten.
-Rotisserie chickens can be eaten on their own, or I usually use them in a variety of dishes [such as] soups, salads, stir-frys and side dishes."
+"I go to Costco every single week to get this chicken (I buy at least two at a time) because not only are they the best buy for under $5, but the seasoning they use and the taste can't be beaten.
+Rotisserie chickens can be eaten on their own, or I usually use them in a variety of dishes [such as] soups, salads, stir-frys, and side dishes."